JCMexplains/writing-for-success-2023/textbook.md

 anxiety, or other problems.

-Students sometimes don't use their resources because they are too busy or are embarassed about needing.
+Students sometimes don't use their resources because they are too busy or are embarrassed about needing help.
 But this usually makes it harder to cope with later on.
 Waiting until the end of the semester may also mean fewer resources are available, since many other students are also seeking last-minute help.